devicetree-org/devicetree-specification/source/devicetree-basics.rst

    The *device\_type* property was used in IEEE 1275 to describe the device’s FCode programming model.
-Because |spec| does not have FCode, new use of the property is deprecated, and it should be included only on cpu and memory nodes for compatibility with IEEE 1275–derived device trees.
+Because |spec| does not have FCode, new use of the property is deprecated, and it should be included only on cpu and memory nodes for compatibility with IEEE 1275–derived devicetrees.

 Interrupts and Interrupt Mapping
 --------------------------------

 |spec| adopts the interrupt tree model of representing interrupts
 specified in *Open Firmware Recommended Practice: Interrupt Mapping, Version 0.9* [b7]_.
-Within the device tree a logical interrupt tree exists that represents the hierarchy and routing of interrupts in the platform hardware.
+Within the devicetree a logical interrupt tree exists that represents the hierarchy and routing of interrupts in the platform hardware.
 While generically referred to as an interrupt tree it is more technically a directed acyclic graph.

-The physical wiring of an interrupt source to an interrupt controller is represented in the device tree with the *interrupt-parent* property.
+The physical wiring of an interrupt source to an interrupt controller is represented in the devicetree with the *interrupt-parent* property.
 Nodes that represent interrupt-generating devices contain an *interrupt-parent* property which has a *phandle* value that points to the device to which the device’s interrupts are routed, typically an interrupt controller.
-If an interrupt-generating device does not have an *interrupt-parent* property, its interrupt parent is assumed to be its device tree parent.
+If an interrupt-generating device does not have an *interrupt-parent* property, its interrupt parent is assumed to be its devicetree parent.

 Each interrupt generating device contains an *interrupts* property with a value describing one or more interrupt sources for that device—each